-Notes: This figure plots the country-level changes in equity yields against changes in different components of interest rates, estimated using (11)-(12) following the main specification in column (3) of Table 1.
-The leftmost figure plots changes in equity yields against changes in the pure discounting term; the middle figure plots changes in equity yields against changes in the pure discounting term; the rightmost figure plots changes in equity yields against changes in the pure discounting term; the rightmost figure plots changes in equity yields against changes real rates themselves.
-The sample is 1990-2024, or the longest available span for the given country.
-For countries for which we can only measure equity yields starting after 1990 (see footnote 20), we calculate both Δ equity yield and Δr^ over the same window.
+Notes: This figure plots the country-level changes in equity yields against changes in different components of interest rates, estimated using (17)-(18) following the main specification in column (3) of Table 1.
+The leftmost figure plots changes in equity yields against changes in the pure discounting term; the middle figure plots changes in equity yields against changes in the growth and VIX components; the rightmost figure plots changes in equity yields against changes real rates themselves.
+The sample is 1990-2023, or the longest available span for the given country.
+For countries for which we can only measure equity yields starting after 1990 (see Appendix B.1), we calculate both Δ equity yield and Δr^ over the same window.

 In the leftmost panel in Figure 3, we plot the change in equity yields against changes in the pure discounting term in G7 countries.
 This is the same figure plotted in the right panel of Figure 1 in the introduction.
 The figure illustrates that the large majority of the changes in equity yields over this sample can be explained by changes in the pure discounting term in interest rates.
-We emphasize that the pure discounting term is estimated purely from the interest-rate decomposition in (11)-(12), without the use of equity valuations.
+We emphasize that the pure discounting term is estimated purely from the interest-rate decomposition in (17)-(18), without the use of equity valuations.
 As a result, there is nothing mechanical about the tight fit in explaining the country-specific change in equity valuations in the last 35 years.
 This result, along with other complementary evidence presented below for both long and short horizons, thus serves as a strong out-of-sample validation of the estimates from the interest-rate decomposition.